What is Video Resolution? What are its Applications?

 Conversely, video resolution refers to the size or number of pixels in the frame.
-Due to size of some video files, there may be instances in which a particular file size may need to be reduced.
+Due to the size of some video files, there may be instances in which a particular file size may need to be reduced.
 When working with large files in the context of video editing, these files can be zipped into a folder in order to make them smaller, which will then allows these files to be shared over the internet more compactly.
-The video compression process is very similar in nature, as the goal is to reduce the size of a particular video file in to make sharing said file easier.
+The video compression process is very similar in nature, as the goal is to reduce the size of a particular video file to make sharing said file easier.
 For instance, If a person had a 1080p video, it may be too large to work with effectively, so there may be a need to shrink or compress it to 720p or even down to SD.

 Consumers may also want to reduce the size of a file when looking to upload a film or video to their computer or phone.
-However, simply increasing video resolution is not enough improve video quality.
+However, simply increasing video resolution is not enough to improve video quality.
 While the video file size will grow, the quality or clarity of the film will not.
 Increasing the size of a video changes the file size, but this process alone is not the same as video compression.
-Conversely, video compression involves reducing the amount of data in a video, or the video’s file size all together.
+Conversely, video compression involves reducing the amount of data in a video, or the video’s file size altogether.
 The usual process for data compression is to decrease or remove all unwanted data from said video.
-This process ensures that consumers to not lose any parts of their video that they did not specifically want removed.
+This process ensures that consumers do not lose any parts of their video that they did not specifically want to be removed.
 In summary, reducing the size of the data compresses it into a smaller file size.

 To this end, there are a variety of benefits to using video compression.
 For instance, data compression is essential in day-to-day tasks like storing or sharing video files.
 To provide another example, when looking to send a video to a friend or colleague, it can be frustrating to receive an error message that reads “file size exceeds limitations”.
-As large video files can be burdensome to transfer across the internet or email, compressing a particular video file can clear up available free space on particular device.
+As large video files can be burdensome to transfer across the internet or email, compressing a particular video file can clear up available free space on a particular device.

-While industry standards may vary, the most commonly used standard used for video compression is High-Efficiency Video Coding or HEVC for short.
-HVEC doubles the amount of information compressed within a video, without compromising the quality of said video.
+While industry standards may vary, the most commonly used standard used for video compression is High-Efficiency Video Coding, or HEVC for short.
+HVEC doubles the amount of information compressed within a video, without compromising the quality of the said video.
 In turn, the level of video resolution can be extended to 8K UHD, or 8192 x 4320.
 While video resolution and compression are often discussed simultaneously, both are uniquely essential in understanding how video files work, are compressed, or are displayed.
 The difference that breaks down to that video resolution is the numerical value of the output display in pixels, and compression refers to reducing the file’s size.

 Which Resolution Works Best with Video?

 While many consumers may be wondering which form of video resolution is ideal for creating, editing, or viewing video content, there is no single answer to this question.
-The resolution that works best when recording video depends significantly on how the video will be displayed.
+The resolution that works best when recording a video depends significantly on how the video will be displayed.
 How do you want to watch the finished film or video file?
 Will this video be displayed on a mobile device, a desktop monitor, a big screen TV, or a movie theater?
 Here are some different resolutions that work best with their corresponding output device.

 - 360p – This is a low resolution that works well on smaller screens such as mobile devices.